osiau/GIS713DataChallenge/index.md

+# COVID-19 Outcomes and Political Affiliation
-# Have places that voted for Trump in 2016 had better COVID-19 outcomes than those that voted for Clinton?
+*Have places that voted for Trump in 2016 had better COVID-19 outcomes than those that voted for Clinton?*

 No. We found that blue states did not have worse outcomes than red states.